-Continuing law creates the Third Frontier Commission in the Department of Development.
-The purpose of the Commission is to coordinate and administer science and technology programs that expand the state's high technology research and development capabilities and the state's product and process innovation and The Commission has consisted of the Director of commercialization.
-Development, the Chancellor of the Ohio Board of Regents, and the Governor's Science and Technology Advisor.
+Current law creates the Third Frontier Commission in the Department of Development.
+The purpose of the Commission is to coordinate and administer science and technology programs that expand the state's high technology research and development capabilities and the state's product and process innovation and commercialization.
+The Commission consists of the Director of Development, the Chancellor of the Ohio Board of Regents, and the Governor's Science and Technology Advisor.

-The act adds six members to the Commission who are to be appointed by the Governor, with the advice and consent of the Senate, as follows:
+The bill adds six members to the Commission who are to be appointed by the Governor as follows:

-- (1) One member to represent the central region, which is composed of Delaware, Fairfield, Fayette, Franklin, Hocking, Knox, Licking, Logan, Madison, Marion, Morrow, Perry, Pickaway, Ross, and Union counties; - (2) One member to represent the west central region, which is composed of Champaign, Clark, Darke, Greene, Miami, Montgomery, Preble, and Shelby counties; - (3) One member to represent the northeast region, which is composed of Ashland, Ashtabula, Carroll, Crawford, Columbiana, Cuyahoga, Erie, Geauga, Holmes, Huron, Lake, Lorain, Mahoning, Medina, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas, and Wayne counties; - (4) One member to represent the northwest region, which is composed of Allen, Auglaize, Defiance, Fulton, Hancock, Hardin, Henry, Lucas, Mercer, Ottawa, Paulding, Put nam, Sandusky, Seneca, Van Wert, Williams, Wood, and Wyandot counties; - (5) One member to represent the southeast region, which is composed of Adams, Athens, Belmont, Coshocton, Gallia, Guernsey, Harrison, Jackson, Jefferson, Lawrence, Meigs, Monroe, Morgan, Muskingum, Noble, Pike, Scioto, Vinton, and Washington counties; and - (6) One member to represent the southwest region, which is composed of Butler, Brown, Clermont, Clinton, Hamilton, Highland, and Warren counties.
+- (1) One member to represent the central region, which is composed of Delaware, Fairfield, Fayette, Franklin, Hocking, Knox, Licking, Logan, Madison, Marion, Morrow, Perry, Pickaway, Ross, and Union counties; - (2) One member to represent the west central region, which is composed of Champaign, Clark, Darke, Greene, Miami, Montgomery, Preble, and Shelby counties:

+- (3) One member to represent the northeast region, which is composed of Ashland, Ashtabula, Carroll, Crawford, Columbiana, Cuyahoga, Erie, Geauga, Holmes, Huron, Lake, Lorain, Mahoning, Medina, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas, and Wayne counties; - (4) One member to represent the northwest region, which is composed of Allen, Auglaize, Defiance, Fulton, Hancock, Hardin, Henry, Lucas, Mercer, Ottawa, Paulding, Putnam, Sandusky, Seneca, Van Wert, Williams, Wood, and Wyandot counties; - (5) One member to represent the southeast region, which is composed of Adams, Athens, Belmont, Coshocton, Gallia, Guernsey, Harrison, Jackson, Jefferson, Lawrence, Meigs, Monroe, Morgan, Muskingum, Noble, Pike, Scioto, Vinton, and Washington counties; and - (6) One member to represent the southwest region, which is composed of Butler, Brown, Clermont, Clinton, Hamilton, Highland, and Warren counties.